tomisenbarger/cv/cv.md

 ###Representative patents drafted and prosecuted

+11,773,182 Development Of New Monoclonal Antibodies Recognizing Human Prostate-specific Membrane Antigen (PSMA)
+11,74,1834 Distributed Driving Systems And Methods For Automated Vehicles
-11,724,260 Microfluidic sensor
+11,735,035 Autonomous Vehicle And Cloud Control (AVCC) System With Roadside Unit (RSU) Network 11,724,260 Microfluidic sensor
+11,645,467 Training A System To Perform A Task With Multiple Specific Steps Given A General Natural Language Command
+11,645,139 Software Testing
+11,577,002 Bioengineered Vascular Network
 11,529,109 Patient Positioning Apparatus
 11,495,126 Systems And Methods for Driving Intelligence Allocation Between Vehicles and Highways
 11,436,923 Proactive Sensing Systems and Methods for Intelligent Road Infrastructure Systems